Assessing investment performance

 How do you make the calculation?

-The Money Advice Service has a detailed explanation of what you need to calculate, but in essence it suggests you need to find out what the rate of inflation has been during the time you have made your investment, and then using the information you have gathered, calculate the 'real' return on your investment.
+The Money Advice Service has a detailed explanation of what you need to calculate, but in essence it suggests you need to find out what the rate of inflation has been during the time you have made your investment.
+Then using the information you have gathered, calculate the 'real' return on your investment.
 This is the return you would have got, over and above the rate of inflation for that period.
 Find out more on the Money Advice Service website.